status-im/react-native-desktop-qt/docs/ReactQt/HowRNDesktopAppWorks.md

 2. `Qt application` connects to `Bundler` and receives single js file generated from all js files in a project.

-This step is valid only for development environment.
-For production you should manually generate js bundle, mention it in `package.json` and it will be included in application resources.
+This step is valid only for a development environment.
+For production you should manually generate js bundle, mention it in `package.json`, and it will be included in application resources.

 3. `Qt application` connects to `JS server` and sends generated js code to it.
-4. `JS server` invokes received javascript code in sandbox, receives JSON response and sends it back to `Qt application`
+4. `JS server` invokes received javascript code in a sandbox, receives JSON response and sends it back to `Qt application`.
-5. `Qt application` parses JSON response that contains intructions (what UI changes should be instantiated) and apply them.
-At this point user see native desktop Qt application with the UI he described in original JS files.
+5. `Qt application` parses JSON response that contains instructions (what UI changes should be instantiated) and applies them.
+At this point, user see native desktop Qt application with the UI he described in original JS files.

-### Communication when app runs
+### Communication when an app runs
 `Qt application` and `JS server` maintain connection all the time.
-When user clicks button, `Qt application` constructs javascript code with information about event and sends it to `JS server`. `JS server` evaluates code and returns JSON response that `Qt application` parses and reacts.
+When a user clicks the button, `Qt application` constructs javascript code with information about an event and sends it to `JS server`. `JS server` evaluates code and returns JSON response that `Qt application` parses and reacts.

 ## Misc